::

 and archeological zones can be officially recognized.

 districts and archeological zones.
-These designated properties include individual
+These designated properties include

 The links to the left provide information regarding the process for the